sat5297/sat5297/README.md

       <img src="https://github.com/ABSphreak/ABSphreak/blob/master/gifs/Hi.gif" width="30">
   </h1>
   <h5>
-        - I have been working on React, Node JS, MongoDB, C++, and Javascript and developed projects using the same.
+        <p>I have been working on React, Node JS, MongoDB, C++, and Javascript and developed projects using the same.</p>
-        - I have sound knowledge of Data structures, Algorithms, and my Core Subjects.
+        <p>I have sound knowledge of Data structures, Algorithms, and my Core Subjects. </p>
-        - I like working on complex problems and building scalable solutions.
+        <p>I like working on complex problems and building scalable solutions. </p>
   </h5>
 </div>